1978 to 1983

 Following gigs in and around the London pub scene, on the 15th of January, 1978, Dire Straits commenced a fifteen night UK tour as the support act for Talking Heads.
 On the 30th January, an extra gig was thrown in for the band at Leeds Polytechnic.
 Steve Phillips went over to the band’s hotel to hand over the 1937 National Style O which he had purchased back in March 1969 and which he had now agreed to sell to Mark.
 This guitar is destined to gain iconic status when it is used as the cover image of the Brothers in Arms album.

 On the 31st of January, the band perform Sultans of Swing on the BBC 2 TV’s ‘The Old Grey Whistle Test’.
 The band’s eponymous first album is recorded at Basing Street Studios, London.
 By now fame is just around the corner and Dire Straits play a sold out residency at London’s famous Marquee Club earning great reviews in the music press.
 In May, the band headline its first UK tour and perform in mainland Europe for the first time.
 Meanwhile, Sultans of Swing/Eastbound Train, enters UK single charts and early June sees the release of the band’s debut album, Dire Straits, which peaks in the UK album chart at #37, though is destined to reach #5 in the UK later in the band’s career.
+The recording of Sultans of Swing issued on the 1978 UK single is not the same as that issued to the rest of the world in 1979.
+The 1979 issue featured the same recording of the song as on the album, the 1978 UK single did not.
 The band end 1978 with a sell out tour of British universities.

 Jerry Wexler and Barry Beckett agree to produce the band’s next album and the recording of Communiqué begins in the Bahamas at Compass Point Studios, Nassau.
 On arrival they discover that most of the amps in the studio are missing their speakers.
 Fortunately, Robert Palmer was domiciled in Nassau at the time and was able to loan the band a couple of his amps.
 At the beginning of February 1979, the band commence their first US tour playing 51 sold out shows in 38 days and giving over 300 interviews.
 Bob Dylan is in the audience at Los Angeles and invites Mark and Pick to play on his Slow Train Coming EP.
 The US tour brings US chart success.
 Communiqué is released worldwide reaching #5 in the UK album charts.
 A sold out UK tour and European tour follow.
 Gold discs are presented for the debut album and pre-sales of Communiqué.
 Mark plays guitar on Sure Sounds Good To Me on Sandy McLelland And The Backline’s eponymous album.